 We look forward to a state-of-the-field discussion that looks ahead with attention to the past.
 Please submit proposals for papers (250 words in length) to both Wendy Singer firstname.lastname@example.org AND Shelley Feldman email@example.com by 30 May 2013.

 Geraldine Forbes, SUNY-Oswego

 This workshop is for recent PhD recipients and focuses on turning the dissertation into a book.
 To apply, please follow instructions below:

 Applications are due June 15, 2013.

-This preconference foregrounds exciting new scholarship from the humanities and social sciences that challenges conventional models of writing and thinking about Kashmir.
-This shift marks a period in Kashmir Valley, calling out for fresh engagement, as the turbulent cycle of insurgency and counter-insurgency, prevalent throughout the 1990s, has transformed, and new phases of the longstanding struggle for azaadi, or freedom, have emerged.
+The Kashmir Studies Pre-conference foregrounds exciting new scholarship from the humanities and social sciences that challenges conventional models of writing and thinking about Kashmir.
+This shift marks a transformative period in Kashmir Valley, calling out for fresh engagement.
+The turbulent cycle of insurgency and counter-insurgency conflict, prevalent throughout the 1990s, has transformed, and new phases of the longstanding struggle for azaadi, or freedom, have emerged.
 For Kashmiri communities on both sides of the LoC, these dynamics are opening some spaces for the emergence of new forms of identity and imagination, memory and aspiration, homeland and belonging, and protest and resistance.

-Please submit a 150-250 word abstract describing your area of interest by June 30 to Haley Duschinski, email@example.com.
+If you wish to participate, please submit a 150-250 word abstract describing your area of interest to Haley Duschinski (firstname.lastname@example.org) by June 30.